View Margaret McKenna's Obituary on TheDay.com and share memories

 |

 Niantic - Margaret Teresa McKenna, 88, of Niantic, died Sunday, June 2, 2019, at the Lawrence and Memorial Hospital in New London.
-She was the widow of Joseph McKenna, and had been employed as an office manager at the WM Backus Hospital in Norwich prior to retirement.
+She passed away peacefully surrounded by her family.

+Margaret, also known as Meg, Mom, Mamo, and Auntie Margaret was a compassionate and loving person loved by many.
+Happy to share a story or hear another's, she could spend hours on the phone, or in the church parking lot, at the senior center, or pretty much anywhere chatting away.
+She mastered using Skype and WhatsApp so she could keep in touch with her Irish relatives.
+She always had time for any friend or family member who needed her for any reason day or night.
+Her Irish eyes were smiling brightest at gatherings of friends and family whether at lunch at Charlie's Place in Niantic, a St. Patrick's Day party, a holiday celebration, or back home in her beloved Ireland.
+She never forgot a birthday or special event in the lives of her children and grandchildren.
+The stamp was ready and the card was dropped at the post office with perfect timing.

+She was born Margaret McMillan in Belfast, Ireland, June 20, 1930, the daughter of Edward and Margaret Kearney McMillian.
+Her mother passed away in March 1939.
+Following the death of her father, Margaret emigrated to America in 1956, residing in Watertown, N.Y. where her sponsor lived.
+Soon thereafter she moved to New York City where she fell in love with both the city and the man who became her husband, Sean McKenna.
+Stories of her life in New York City were among her favorites.
+Married Sept.
+9, 1961, at St Stephen's Church in New York, Joseph J. (Sean) McKenna predeceased her in March 2001.